SixArm/topics/topics/how-to-name-functions/index.md

 Avoid abbreviations: Use descriptive names rather than abbreviations.
 However, if an abbreviation is widely understood within your domain, consider using it, such as "URL" for Uniform Resource Locator.

-Be concise: Aim for a short and concise name that still conveys the function's purpose.
-Avoid overly long names that might make the code harder to read.

 Avoid overloading: Don't use the same function name for different behaviors (function overloading) unless the functions are clearly related and perform similar operations.
 Overloading can lead to confusion.

 Choose specific names over comments: If the function name is descriptive enough, it can replace the need for extensive comments, making the code more self-documenting.

-Refactor when necessary: If you later realize that a function's name doesn't accurately represent its behavior, don't hesitate to refactor and choose a better name.